boblund/udpstreamovertls/README.md

 ```
 ## Usage

-config.js is setup for running all components on 'localhost'
+config.js is set up for running all components on 'localhost'

 Start in the following order: